RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 - Enclose the title of the course material in single inverted commas (quotation marks).
 Do not italicise the title of the course material.

 - Include the type of course material in square brackets, e.g. \[course handout\], \[PowerPoint slides\], \[lecture notes\], \[micro-credential\].
-Within the same square brackets, also include the course code or course name after the type of course material, e.g. MANG4321.
+Within the same square brackets, also include the course code or course name after the type of course material if applicable, e.g. MANG4321.

 - The location is the city of the University.
 Add only if it is not inferred by the University name.